 With input from the campus community, Facilities & Services (F&S) , SSC, the then-Office of Sustainability, and the Office of the Chancellor worked through the details for selecting projects.
 The agreement about the process was signed in November 2011.
 According to the agreement, any grant funds received for RLF projects in campus-funded utility buildings will be allocated entirely to the RLF.
 Thus, the fund can grow over time.
 Additionally, the campus agreed to match any future commitments from SSC.

 If an auxiliary unit is interested in using the Revolving Loan Fund for a utility conservation project, a simple Memo of Understanding is needed to allow the repayment through utility savings over time.

 Carbon Credits Sales

-iSEE and Facilities & Services have agreed to add $750,000 of that total to the RLF (see above), which was set up as a funding source for utility conservation projects with less than 10-year payback periods.
-As of 2015, the fund had grown to $3,190,213; adding the Chevrolet money will take the RLF past $3.9 million.
+iSEE and Facilities & Services agreed to add $750,000 of that total to the RLF (see above), which was set up as a funding source for utility conservation projects with less than 10-year payback periods.
+As of 2015, the fund had grown to $3,190,213; adding the Chevrolet money took the RLF past $3.9 million.

 To hear a WDWS Radio interview with iSEE’s Ben McCall, former Associate Director for Campus Sustainability, on the first carbon credits sale, play the podcast below.